Energy-Boosting Green Chlorophyll Smoothie

 Eating your greens and adding a liquid chlorophyll supplement to your water are probably the easiest ways to add chlorophyll to your diet, but if drinking green water just isn’t your thing, then add chlorophyll to your next smoothie!
 This smoothie is not only packed with nutrients, it tastes great and always gives me an energy boost.

 - 1 full dropper of liquid chlorophyll

-It can be hard to get all the nutrients you need in.
-Adding a green smoothie to the start of your day or as a snack is a quick and effective way to add vitamins and minerals to your diet.
+It can be hard to get all the nutrients you need into your day.
+Adding a green smoothie to the start of your morning or as a snack is a quick and effective way to incorporate more vitamins and minerals into your diet.

-Not only a healthy “on-the-go” option, a green smoothie like this one supports your immune system, is great for digestive health and gives you an energy boost.
+More than just a healthy “on-the-go” option, a green smoothie like this one supports your immune system, is great for digestive health, and gives you an energy boost.

-Celery is high in vitamin K and molybdenum, with great levels of folate, manganese and potassium as well.
+- Celery is high in vitamin K and molybdenum, with high levels of folate, manganese and potassium as well.

-Making smoothies is super easy, the only major thing to remember is adding your ingredients in the right order.
+Making smoothies is super easy—the only important thing to remember is to add your ingredients in the right order.

 Step 3: Add in the frozen spinach, mango and banana.

 Step 4: Blend all the ingredients together until smooth.

 Step 5: Add a full dropper of liquid chlorophyll and blend once again for a few seconds.